dharma-eng/dharma-smart-wallet/README.md

 33  fa  STATICCALL                [0, 0, 0, 0, cds, 0, 1] <impl>

 // flip success status stack item.
 Note that a call to upgrade beacon above will
-// never fail unless gas runs out or the call stack depth is too great, in which
+// never fail (assuming the target is a valid upgrade beacon) unless gas runs
+// out or the call stack depth is too great, in which case the next delegatecall
-// case the next delegatecall will also fail, so we can infer it will be 1 => 0 34  15  ISZERO                    [0, 0, 0, 0, cds, 0, 0]
+// will also fail, so we can infer it will be 1 => 0 34  15  ISZERO                    [0, 0, 0, 0, cds, 0, 0]

 // take the implementation from memory and place it onto the stack.